 More runners-up for the best dog food!

-Some other companies worthy of mention as good options for dog food include Instinct (View on Amazon).
+Some other companies worthy of mention as good options for dog food include Instinct (View Price on Amazon).
 This company sources meat from cage-free poultry and pigs, and free-range bison and cows, all from US farmers, as well as free-range lamb and venison from Australia and New Zealand and rabbit from Italy and France.
 The rest of their ingredients are mostly sourced in the US.

-Vital Essentials (View on Amazon) are also worth checking out.
+Vital Essentials (View Price on Amazon) are also worth checking out.
 This company claims to use only suppliers who adhere to humane and ethical handling and slaughter practices, with beef sourced from cows raised on pasture in Wisconsin, fish and boar caught in the wild, and rabbits raised on Amish family farms.

 As mentioned earlier, my top recommendation for eco-friendly, healthy dog food (if you want to feed your dog meat) is to use the Honest Kitchen base mixes and add locally sourced, high-quality meat.
 Or, for an even bigger environmental impact, transition your pup to a balanced plant-based diet.